 Production of the Ram ProMaster EV should take place alongside the thermal engine variant at Stellantis’ Saltillo Van Assembly Plant in Coahuila, Mexico.
 The company is looking at renovating this factory to prepare it for hybrid and electric vehicles, Bloomberg said in a report on August 12, 2022.

 Expanding Amazon’s Sustainable Delivery Network

-An agreement between Stellantis and Amazon revealed on January 5, 2022, the Ram ProMaster battery electric vehicle (BEV) will be delivered to Amazon as its first commercial customer once it is launched in 2023.
+An agreement between Stellantis and Amazon revealed on January 5, 2022, the Ram ProMaster battery electric vehicle (BEV) will be delivered to Amazon as its first commercial customer.
 Amazon is in the process of transforming its sustainable last-mile delivery process to achieve its target of net-zero carbon by 2040 in support of The Climate Pledge.
 Stellantis has designed the vehicle taking input from Amazon to include last-mile delivery features.
 This long-term agreement between the two companies will put thousands of ProMaster BEVs on the road every year in the United States.

 Earlier this year, we announced Amazon will be our first commercial customer for the Ram ProMaster BEV, coming in 2023.
 With input from Amazon, we designed the vehicle with unique last-mile delivery features.
 Together, we are bringing thousands of electric vans every year to support a more sustainable delivery network.Carlos Tavares, CEO, Stellantis (Stellantis long-term strategic plan on March 1, 2022)

 Stellantis has supplied tens of thousands of light commercial vehicles (LCVs) to Amazon since 2018 in North America and Europe, including Ram ProMaster, Fiat Ducato, and Peugeot and Citroen LCVs.

 Ram ProMaster Hydrogen variant